All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 Simulation is a broad genre of experiences, including games for entertainment and immersive learning simulations for formal learning programs.
 Simulations use simulation elements to model and present situations; portraying actions and demonstrating how the actions affect relevant systems, and how those systems produce feedback and results.

-SME (Subject Matter Expert) is an individual who is recognized as having proficient knowledge and skills in a particular topic or subject area.
-Smile Sheet is a nickname for the class training evaluation forms used in Level 1 evaluations.
+Subject Matter Expert (SME) is an individual who is recognized as having proficient knowledge and skills in a particular topic or subject area.

 Social Learning occurs naturally when two or more people interact.
 Organizations are now beginning to use social media tools to enhance social learning and knowledge-sharing, resulting in more informed, effective workplace collaborations.

-Trainer is a person who helps individuals improve performance by teaching, instructing, or facilitating learning.
+Trainer is a person who helps individuals improve performance by facilitating learning in a traditional or virtual classroom, one-on-one, or on-the-job in an organization.

 Training Objective is a statement of what the instructor hopes to accomplish during the training session.